 Petrolatum, Natural Beeswax, Candelilla Wax, Castor Oil, Coconut Oil, Shea Butter, Lanolin, Fragrance.

-Seeing several waxes in the front and some lanolin predicts it’s gonna be a high strength.
+Seeing several waxes in the front and some lanolin predicts it’s gonna have some good strength.
 Jay also added healthy oils and butters.
 In fact, every ingredient in there is good for hair and skin.
 The fragrance oils serve the nose.
-He did the same thing with his water based cream pomade.

-Sandalwood, cedarwood with base notes of jasmine and violet: sounds like a novelty odor.
-The pomade smells clean and masculine, sort of cologne type.
-Opening the tin, you catch an agreeable aroma, not overly strong and well-balanced.
+Sandalwood, cedarwood with base notes of jasmine and violet.
+It smells clean and masculine, sort of cologne with old-fashioned, classic notes.
+Opening the tin, you get a not overly strong and well-balanced aroma.
 I do like it.
-In the hair it’s subtle with subtle and clean whiffs from time to time.
+Once it is in the hair, you’ll notice subtle, clean whiffs from time to time.
 It won’t interfere with your cologne.

 Application – styling process

-Application: always apply damp if I use petro pomades.
-It softens my waves and makes styling much more comfortable.
-3 average licks in the mop.
+Application: I always damp my hair.
+It softens the waves and makes styling much more comfortable.
+3 average licks is what I need.

-Scoop-ability: there’s tension on the top layer.
+Scoop-ability: there’s tension on the top layer of the pomade.
 It is softer beneath.
 But for a heavy: no hassle at all: no fingernail or hair dryer required.

 Breakdown: the pomade feels thick, sticky, waxy, but not too waxy.
-It breaks down into a creamy texture, no stickiness anymore.
+It breaks down into a creamy texture with no much of a stickiness anymore.
 It’s not greasy and not dry either.
-I had a few little clumps of wax that were easy to melt between the palms = this applies to the top layer only.
+I had a few little clumps of wax that were easy to melt between the palms (this applies to the top layer only).

 Slicking back: experienced some slight resistance combing with my trusted Denman brush.
-It’s no issue to switch the hair’s direction and making a clean part.
+It’s not an issue to switch the hair’s direction and making a clean part.

 Control: all the hairs stayed down within a few seconds.
-Don’t think of ‘a waxy rough pushing in the desired direction control’ as some heavies do.
+Don’t think of a waxy, rough product pushing the bangs into the desired direction as some heavies do.
 Jay reached a great balance between good strength and comfortable styling.
-My cowlick was pretty easy tamable.
-My sides were well slicked down.
-Pomade does not feel dry at all and therefore no stray hairs but instead: an agreeable slickness.
+My cowlick was pretty easy to tame.
+Sides were slicked down well.
+This pomade does not feel dry at all and therefore no stray hairs but instead of that: an agreeable slickness.
 My waves were gone and the front was nicely and easy to lift.
-My hair looked great without sacrificing hold for comfort.

 Weight: light-medium that provides good volume and height.